aguadotzn/scaffolding-angular/AngularNotes.md

   - In the folder `core/api/api-routes` we are going to create one file per module with all the **routes** of that module.
 The name of that file would be `featureX-api.routes.ts`

 - **LAYOUT**:  If you have an app where you repeat the layout I strongly recommend you to create an extra feature, called `layout`, that contains the `main-layout` (shared a across al the app) and the `empty-layout` (parts of the app the doesn't requiere a layout such as the login)
-> The idea with the `main-layout` is to load the content of each page inside that layout that contains, for example, a common menu and a footer.
+> The idea with the `main-layout` is to load the content of each page inside that layout that contains, for example, a common menu and a footer that are repeated accross the entire app.

-- Sometimes I also differenciate between `components` and `pages`.
+- Sometimes I also differenciate between **components** and **pages**.
 For angular are exactly the same but I create a folder inside each lazy feature, one for _pages_ and one per _components_.
-“Page” is just terminology to identify a component that is being used as a screen.
+“Page” is just terminology to identify a component that is being used as a route.
 Each route of the feature module has a page under `/page` folder.